 Note: Due to the coconut sugar in the brine and the butter under the skin, the skin will get super-crispy, but it will also caramelize and be quite dark.
 This is normal and tastes delicious.
-But it does mean that you should keep the turkey covered with foil for longer, so the skin doesn’t burn before it is fully cooked.
+But it does mean that you should keep the turkey covered with foil for longer so the skin doesn’t burn before it is fully cooked.

-- Rest & Serve
+- Rest and Serve

 When the turkey is ready, remove it from the oven, drain the juices from the cavity, and transfer it to a warm platter.
 Cover your cooked turkey loosely with a double layer of foil.
 Rest for at least 30 minutes – 1 hour, and allow the turkey to relax and reabsorb its juices.
 Serve the turkey with stuffing, seasonal vegetables, and homemade gravy.

-Tips For Cooking the Perfect Roast Turkey
+Tips for Cooking the Perfect Roast Turkey

-Dry brining is a simple process that can make a big difference in the flavor of your turkey.
+- Dry brine turkey: Dry brining is a simple process that can make a big difference in the flavor of your turkey.
 By rubbing salt into the surface of the turkey, you can help to break down the proteins, resulting in a juicier and more flavorful dish.

-Smothering butter under the skin of your turkey is a great way to add extra moisture to the turkey breast meat.
+- Butter under the skin: Smothering butter under the skin of your turkey is a great way to add extra moisture to the turkey breast meat.
 It also adds delicious richness and flavor and makes the skin extra crispy.

-One of my favorite things about Christmas dinner is the stuffing.
+- Cook stuffing separately: One of my favorite things about Christmas dinner is the stuffing.
 But, all too often, stuffing is dry, bland, and uninspired.
 But it really doesn’t have to be that way.
 Cooking stuffing separately from the turkey is one of the best ways to ensure that it comes out moist, flavorful, and perfect every time.
 Furthermore, stuffing the turkey can lead to uneven cooking, with some parts of the bird being overcooked and others not cooked enough.
 This can lead to both dry and uncooked meat all at once.
-Check out my recipe for the best Sage & Onion Stuffing to accompany your perfect turkey roast.
+Check out my recipe for the best Sage and Onion Stuffing to accompany your perfect turkey roast.

+- There’s no need to baste!
 Basting a turkey is an age-old practice that many people swear by, but I’m not one of them.
 Basting means opening the oven door every 30 minutes, which can cause the oven temperature to drop and the turkey to take longer to cook.
 Also, basting your turkey only flavors the skin.
 It doesn’t do a very good job of penetrating the turkey meat.
 Plus, basting creates soggy skin, and we want it nice and crispy.
 Let the dry brine do its magic.
 There’s no need to baste.

-Once your turkey is cooked through, carefully remove it from the oven and let it rest for at least 30 minutes before carving.
+- Rest the turkey: Once your turkey is cooked through, carefully remove it from the oven and let it rest for at least 30 minutes before carving.
 This will allow the juices to redistribute throughout the meat, resulting in a juicier and more flavorful roast turkey.

-How To Cook The Perfect Roast Turkey ~ FAQs
+How to Cook the Perfect Roast Turkey: FAQs

 No!
 Washing a raw turkey can increase the risk of spreading germs around the kitchen.
 Cooking the turkey will kill any bacteria that may be present.